first day of our adventure

 Our best family vacation EVER, was the 3 weeks we spent in Alaska in the summer of 1996.
 It was Craig's idea to use his month-long sabbatical on a journey to the far north, and he did all the work to create the ideal trip for 6 of us (Blair was serving his mission in Austria).

 We flew to Anchorage to pick up an RV that was to be our home for the 10 days we explored Alaska's interior.
 That's the only way to get around in the oft-frozen frontier of Alaska's mountains and tundra.
 Traditional lodging can be many hundreds of miles apart.
-Alaska has created small paved lots adjacent to 2 lane highways that traverse the wilderness.
+Alaska has created small paved lots adjacent to the two-lane highways that traverse the wilderness.
 Every time we pulled into one of those for the night, we had plenty of RV company.
-You wouldn't want to sleep with a flimsy piece of nylon between you and a furry grizzly mama, or an angry bull moose.
+You wouldn't want to sleep outdoors with a flimsy piece of nylon between you and a furry grizzly mama, or an angry bull moose.

 In spending 10 full days on the road we explored only a narrow slice of the state.
-It's THAT big.
+It's that big.
 And land features are enormous.
-The rivers are miles wide, the mountains are counted in tens of thousands of feet, and the valleys could hold multiple sprawling metros side by side.
+The rivers are miles wide, the mountains are counted in tens of thousands of feet, and the broad valleys could hold multiple sprawling metros side by side.
 We're among the lucky who happened to be looking in the right direction when the clouds parted and Denali made a rare appearance.
 We enjoyed our time from Anchorage to Fairbanks to Homer and places in between.

 Craig and Teresa

 the famous pipeline